d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

 # Hook - A Plugin Framework

-**Hook** is a collection of classes that makes it easy for your project to support plugins, e.g. code hooks which external contributors can modify later.
+**Hook** is a collection of classes that provide code hooks which you can define an initial implementation for but that can be overloaded later.
+This can be useful for modding and also unit testing.

 ## Overview